 At the Bible college, Chandra immersed himself in study, spending countless hours buried in theological volumes at the library and absorbing the classroom lectures like a sponge.
 He was a star student.
 After graduation, Chandra was selected to teach at the college, and he eventually became a key leader of the school.
-But over time Chandra felt burdened to return to Odisha and minister among the people in his native village and the neighboring areas.
+But over time Chandra felt burdened to return to minister among the people in his native village and the neighboring areas.
 So he resigned from his position at the Bible college and returned to the land of his childhood.
 Upon arrival, he wasted no time scheduling church services, preaching sermons, and teaching doctrinal truth.
 Surely the people would come to Jesus!

 But no one responded.
 The people’s attitudes appeared to be as hardened as the well-trodden paths in their village.
 Leading them to become followers of Jesus seemed impossible.
 What had gone wrong?
 Chandra became discouraged.